,

 On the other hand, The Giant’s Dream is equally impressive, and I could listen to it back-to-back with their debut without getting bored.

-We want to give a shoutout to Morbid and Miserable for letting us review Warcoe and the band’s The Giant’s Dream album.
-Now, we’re going to wrap it up by talking about the final three sins and concluding the review.
+The album concludes with the final track, Church Of Void.
+We want to give a shoutout to Morbid and Miserable for letting us review Warcoe and the band’s album, The Giant’s Dream.
+Now, we are going to conclude the review by talking about the final three sins and concluding the review.

 Play